dougbutner/web-4/README.md

 Dynamic pages that took user's information and desires into account.
 Asynchronous requests allow single page applications to thrive.
 Applications are still served from a central (federated) server.

  - **Web 3**
 Decentralized web.
-Applications exist in distributed networks instead of a central server.
+Open-source applications exist in distributed networks instead of a central server.
 This unfederated model trades control and censorship ability for freedom and lack of opinion.

  - **Web 4**
 Democratic web.
 Enabling meaningful layers on top of current socioeconomic systems built on time-minted crypto versatile which gains utility in how it is spent.